 Keep the door or lid open after running wash cycles to prevent mold and odors.

 Rinse and dry rubber door seals after every wash.

 Be careful not to overload dispensers with detergent and fabric softener.

-Along with regular house and appliance cleaning, you can be prepared for life’s little messes (and emergency breakdowns) by having a home repair plan in place.
+Along with regularly cleaning your whole house and appliances, you can be prepared for life’s little messes (and emergency breakdowns) by having a home repair plan in place.
 See how plans from HomeServe can help with the costs of covered repairs.